kudojp/StarBucksPromotionAnalysis/README.md

        'long_lot_comp_rate',
         't_left_when_viewed','amt_needed_when_viewed'

-* Null values in features ['short_little_comp_rate', 'short_lot_comp_rate', 'long_little_comp_rate', 'long_lot_comp_rate'] are inputed by mean of the columns.
+Features ['short_little_comp_rate', 'short_lot_comp_rate', 'long_little_comp_rate', 'long_lot_comp_rate'] have null values.
+I tried 2 ways of imputation.

+1. Replace null with the mean completion rates of that column (that is, the mean rate in each of situation)

+2. Replace null with the mean completion rates of that person's "past_completion rate" column

+With the data given in this project, the models created by these 2 ways recorded almost the same f1 score in testing after their tuning.
+(The 1st model was saved in "model.pkl")

 ## 7. Conclusion (interpretation)

-These are top 10 important features for the model created.
+These are top 10 important features of this model.

 ```
-1   past_completion_rate   0.18659521953364147
+1   past_completion_rate   0.10823659095118901
-2   long_lot_comp_rate   0.08191259118268183
+2   long_lot_comp_rate   0.08595954918332138
-3   became_year   0.06747546281501476
+3   short_lot_comp_rate   0.08367514878558703
-4   income   0.06312119581440186
+4   long_little_comp_rate   0.07800267360062899
-5   t_left_when_viewed   0.04825733767458709
+5   short_little_comp_rate   0.07629602818899717
-6   long_little_comp_rate   0.037443030677931574
+6   income   0.05515854732093211
-7   short_lot_comp_rate   0.0370296331200642
+7   became_year   0.04978646626207604
-8   age   0.0339851178911399
+8   t_left_when_viewed   0.04372529933213142
-9   t_viewed   0.029519463245205893
+9   age   0.032500881997055905
-10  short_little_comp_rate   0.029358644621018382
+10   reward   0.028411643826730427
 ```

-#### 1. Features representing past completion rate of the customer
+### [1]Features representing past completion rate of the customer

 ```
 past_completion_rate(1)
 long_lot_comp_rate(2)
-long_little_comp_rate(6)
-short_lot_comp_rate(7)
-short_little_comp_rate(10)
+short_lot_comp_rate(3)
+long_little_comp_rate(4)
+short_little_comp_rate(5)
 ```

 are about past completion rates and it makes sense that these are the most important features of all.
 Feature engineering in this notebook was worth doing!

-#### 2. Features representing attributes of the customer
+### [2]Features representing attributes of the customer

 ```
-became_year(3)
-income(4)
-age(8)
+became_year(6)
+income(7)
+age(9)
 ```
-are about attributes of the person.
+are about attributes of the customer.
 It is concluded that the persons' attributes are more relevant to whether he would achieve the coupon rather than the coupon's type.

-#### 3. Features representing the remaining hours of the coupon
+### [3]Features representing the coupon
 ```
-t_left_when_viewed(5)
-t_viewed(9)
+t_left_when_viewed(8)
+reward(10)
 ```
-are strongly related with how many hours are left when the customer viewed a coupon.
-It is interesting that the [reward amount / difficulty] of the coupon are less important than the remaining hours of the coupon.
+As was expected, remaining time and and the reward of a coupon have affect on customers' behavior.
+It is interesting that how much more amount of purchase the customer have to make to achieve the coupon is not important as these 2 factors.

 ## 8. Repo Structure